shatha893/Notes/Security/_1_Technical/_) Labs/Machines/OpenSource/OpenSource.md

 * I think I can see the error because DEBUG mode is true.
 * The upload page seems to be using `Werkzeug`.
 * I think we're in a testing environment (Not sure) in the demo that they provided.
+* A local web server that I can only access through the container I got into.
+* There's a `swagger` data in a file called `swagger.v1.json` which means I have all the api endpoints and there data.
+* There's also a home page in the local web server that shows me that there's also a possibility that there exists a login and register page.
+But life would be so much easier if I can open the website on the browser that's why I'll play a bit with port forwarding.
+* A technology used called "Gitea" version 1.16.6

+<br/><br/>

+## <span style="color:[COLOR]">Random Notes👀
 * There are two methods `get_file_name` and `get_unique_file_name` and only the first one is being used.
 * What the hell is this!
 ```html